rsyncOSX/RsyncOSXdocs/content/post/source.md

 The views has no knowledge about the models or data stored about configurations, schedules and logdata.
 Data presented in RsyncOSX are mostly table data.
 Presenting table data in all views utilizes the NSTableViewDelegate.
 All data which are saved to permanent storage (configurations, schedules, logs and userconfig) are stored as xml-files ([plist](https://en.wikipedia.org/wiki/Property_list) files).
 RsyncOSX does not utilize the Core Data because the data about configurations, schedules and logs are simple and there is no need for a complex datamodel.

-Data is read from permanent store and loaded when RsyncOSX either starts or if a new profile is either selected or created.
+Data is read from permanent store and loaded when RsyncOSX either starts or a new profile is either selected or created.
 The Synchronize view loads and holds the data objects during lifetime of data.
 There are **two** main objects which holds the data about configurations and schedules including logdata.
 The objects lives during lifetime of RsyncOSX or until a profile is either selected or created.

-Classes in Swift are *by reference* and both the  configurations and schedules objects are created in the Synchronize view of RsyncOSX.
+Classes in Swift are by reference and both the  configurations and schedules objects are created in the Synchronize view of RsyncOSX.
 Other objects utilizing data and methods in configurations and schedules objects are by protocol functions, getting the reference for the data objects.
-The references to  configurations and schedules are weak to avoid strong references and memory leaks.
+The references to  configurations and schedules are weak to avoid strong cyclic references and memory leaks.

 ### Configurations